Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 How and When to Prune Jasmine

 When to prune: If you have summer jasmine, it blooms during the summer and early fall.
 Winter jasmine blooms in late winter and early spring.
 Pruning should be done immediately after they flower in order to give the vines time to develop growth for the next season of flowering.
-Pruning them before they bloom will cause you to cut off the buds and the jasmine won't be able to flower.
+Pruning them before they bloom will cause you to cut off the buds, and the jasmine won't be able to flower.
 Pruning will help to prevent a buildup of old wood.

 Start pinching out the top half-inch of the stems of your new plants when they begin to show new growth.
 Do this by squeezing them between your thumb and finger.
 This pinching, especially during the first two years of growth, will promote more rapid growth, as well as lush foliage.
 Pinch any lateral stems and the main, upright stem.

 How to prune: Start your pruning process by removing any dead, diseased, or damaged stems.
 Then, remove any tangled stems or older stems that no longer produce flowers.
-Doing both of these things will keep your vine free of tangles, which will approve the appearance and prevent the spread of disease.
+Doing both of these things will keep your vine free of tangles, which will improve the appearance and prevent the spread of disease.
 You may have to remove a stem in sections if you run across a difficult tangle.
 Don't try to jerk it free.
 Remove any stems that appear to be growing away from the supporting structure.
 The direction of new growth can be controlled by pruning just above a leaf stem that is growing in the direction you want.

-If you are growing your jasmine of an arbor or trellis, be sure to shorten stems to keep the vine within the structure.
+If you are growing your jasmine on an arbor or trellis, be sure to shorten stems to keep the vine within the structure.
 Remember that the most beautiful jasmine blooms are going to appear on vines that have been well cared for.

 Problems and Solutions